-Prerequisite: EMTP 1021.
-Corequisite: EMTP 1025.
-Offiered: Fall, Spring.
+Prerequisite: None.

+Corequisite: None.

+Offiered: Fall.

-EMTP 1102 Trauma
+EMTP 1102 Trauma for the Paramedic

-This course includes and expands upon the material from the Trauma Module and Pathophysiology from the 1999 Emergency Medical Technician-Paramedic: National Standard curriculum (EMT-P NSC).
+This course includes and expands upon the material from the Trauma Module and Pathophysiology from the current National EMS Education Standard.
 It includes units on fluids and electrolytes, abnormal fluid states, acid base balance, abnormal lab values, blood and transfusion therapy, and shock.
-The course also contains units on trauma systems, mechanism of injury, soft tissue trauma, head and facial injuries, spinal trauma, thoracic and abdominal injuries, and muscoloskeletal trauma.
-Patient assessment and management in an organized, timely fashion using the BTLS approach to trauma care is emphasized.
-Students must take and successfully complete the International Basic Trauma Life Support Course for Advanced Providers at the conclusion of the course.
+The course also contains units on trauma systems, mechanism of injury, soft tissue trauma, head and facial injuries, spinal trauma, thoracic and abdominal injuries, and musculoskeletal trauma.
+Patient assessment and management in an organized, timely fashion using the ITLS approach to trauma care is emphasized.
+Students must take and successfully complete the International Trauma Life Support Course for Advanced Providers at the conclusion of the course.